DPDK/dpdk/doc/guides/platform/octeontx.rst

    As an alternative method, Platform drivers can also be executed using images provided as part of SDK from Cavium.
-The SDK includes all the above prerequisites necessary to bring up a OCTEONTX board.
+The SDK includes all the above prerequisites necessary to bring up a OCTEON TX board.

    SDK and related information can be obtained from: `Cavium support site <https://support.cavium.com/>`_.